-• We encourage all new children to visit the school prior to starting when they will meet their class and be shown around the school.
-For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings. • When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits.
-Either to our feeder' secondary school, The Commonweal School, who run a programme specifically tailored to aid transition for the more vulnerable pupils, Crowdys Hill or Uplands.

-•If your child has complex needs then a Statement review will be used as a transition meeting during which we will invite staff from both schools to attend.
+- We encourage all new children to visit the school prior to starting when they will meet their class and be shown around the school.
+For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings. - When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits. - •If your child has complex needs then an annual review will be used as a transition meeting during which we will invite staff from both schools to attend.